Lasseignejk/DC-Notes/BackEnd/9--Sessions.md

         })
     );

 -   secret: used to sign the cookie.
 Your company will decide what the secret is.
 -   resave: update the session even if we've done no changes.
 So like a timeout.
 If resave is true, it will timeout like a bank website.
 -   saveUni: start a new session. don't try to restart an old session.
 -   cookie: secure: false this is because we are on localhost. localhost does not have https.
-- cookie: maxAge: how long the cookie is good for, in miliseconds.
+-   cookie: maxAge: how long the cookie is good for, in milliseconds.

 ## Set some session data